Alain de Botton Keynote Speaker

 Alain de Botton is a globally best-selling author and ‘philosopher of everyday life.’
-A prolific writer and commentator, his writing has covered everything from love and travel to art, architecture, literature, religion, the value of wealth and the nature of work.
+A prolific writer, keynote speaker, and commentator, his speeches cover everything from love and travel to art, architecture, literature, religion, the value of wealth and the nature of work.

 Alain’s unique blend of humour, eloquence and insight has made him an enormously popular keynote speaker, touching audiences all over the world.
 His TED talk, “A Kinder, Gentler Philosophy Of Success” (2009), has had over 4.5 million views to date.

 Alain published his first book, “Essays in Love” (1993), when he was just twenty-three and has since sold two million copies internationally.
 His other books include “How Proust Can Change Your Life” (1997), “The Consolations of Philosophy” (2000), “The Art of Travel” (2002), “Status Anxiety” (2004) and “The Pleasures and Sorrows of Work” (2009) – all of them best-sellers.

 “Religion for Atheists” was published in 2012, in which Alain examined what committed atheists such as himself might learn from religion, focusing not on doctrines but on ritual, architecture, art, morality, community and pilgrimage.
 In 2013 he published Art as Therapy, a look at the purpose and meaning of art.
 In February 2014, he published “The News”, a look at the global media industry and its effects on us, the audience.
 In 2016 he published his first novel in two decades, “The Course Of Love”.